 MRBN welcomes new members at any time, and meetings are held five times/year.

-Since 2012, MRBN harticipated in research, and reached out to communities throughout the state.
-By working with local partners, over 6,00s offered trainings, pa0 people have participated, learning more about ACEs and resilience and finding ways to make change in their communities.
+Since 2012, MRBN participated in research, and has reached out to communities throughout the state.
+By working with local partners, we have offered over 600 offered trainings to help spread the word about ACEs and help build resilience and increase trauma informed work in Maine schools and communities.

 Training and Education Events